View of Bridal Veil falls in Raglan. The foreground has ferns and the background is of a long stream of the waterfall

 Raglans coastline and beach is one of the best in New Zealand, with surfers flocking to Raglan every summer to catch a wave and ride the wild beach.
 Stretching for what seems like forever, grab your binoculars and keep an eye out for the surfers riding the waves way out from the beach front

-The Raglan surf is one of the best in the world (or so I’ve heard), and you’ll soon understand why when you head down to the beach.
+The Raglan surf is one of the best in the world (or so I’ve heard), and you’ll soon understand why when you head down to any of these Raglan beaches.
 The waves break far out beyond the beach so there’s plenty of waves for everyone.
 But not only great to catch some waves, Raglan beach is a popular spot to walk your dog during the morning.
 The beach is about a 10 minute drive from Raglans main town centre, but there is plenty of parking so don’t need to worry about arriving early to secure a parking spot.

 I have visited many waterfalls throughout New Zealand and internationally, but I think Bridal Veil Falls in Raglan takes the win for the most incredible waterfall with the least amount of effort.
 Bridal Veil Falls is 55m tall with hundreds of thousands of liters of water plummeting to the pool below everyday.
 The top two viewing platforms are wheelchair friendly, before you make a 250 stair descent to the main viewing platform at the bottom of the falls.
 If you would like o read more about Bridal Veil Falls or simply just want more pictures then check out my post on Bridal Veil Falls here!